hannob/meltdownspectre-patches/README.md

  * [Version 4.14.11](https://cdn.kernel.org/pub/linux/kernel/v4.x/ChangeLog-4.14.11) contains KPTI.
  * [Version 4.15-rc6](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/?h=v4.15-rc6) contains KPTI.
  * The patches have not been backported to the longterm kernels like 4.9 (state: 4.9.74).

-**Update - Fri 5 Jan 2018, 1AM UTC**

-A [tweet](https://twitter.com/CoreOSsecurity/status/949080108739936257) posted by CoreOS' Security Team states that "The Container Linux team now testing a round of patches developed by the Linux Kernel community to address the Meltdown vulnerabilities and crash issues identified in 4.14.11.
-The patches being tested are here: https://github.com/coreos/linux/compare/e2b917f...coreos:v4.14.11-coreos … More updates as testing progresses."

 minipli patches
 ===============